KauzClay/docs-tap/cloud-native-runtimes/how-to-guides/app-operators/install.hbs.md

 # Install Cloud Native Runtimes

-This topic describes how you can install Cloud Native Runtimes, commonly known as CNRs, from the Tanzu Application Platform package repository.
+This topic describes how you can install Cloud Native Runtimes (CNRs) from the Tanzu Application Platform package repository.

 > **Note** Use the instructions in this topic if you do not want to use a profile to install
 > packages.
 The full profile includes Cloud Native Runtimes.
 For more information about profiles,